SalutavaSempree/DrumMgba/README.md

 # DrumMgba
-A Drum Machine for the Game Boy Advance Console for use on emulators or real hardware
+A Drum Machine for the Game Boy Advance console for use on emulators or real hardware